 Since 1911, planned gifts have been instrumental in maintaining the health system's vitality and continued growth.
 Most important, these gifts have helped ensure that high-quality health care is available to our children and our children’s children.

 In preparing your planned giving documents, please direct all gifts to: Emerson Health Foundation, 133 ORNAC, Concord, MA 01742.
-To learn more or to notify us that you have already included Emerson Hospital in your estate plans, please contact Amy Sagalyn, director of major gifts, at 978-287-3583 or firstname.lastname@example.org.
-The Emerson Health Care Foundation is a 501(c)(3) organization and our tax ID number is 04-2770980.
+To learn more or to notify us that you have already included Emerson Health in your estate plans, please contact Amy Sagalyn, director of major gifts, at 978-287-3583 or firstname.lastname@example.org.
+The Emerson Health Foundation is a 501(c)(3) organization and our tax ID number is 04-2770980.

 Your planned gift can take a variety of forms including:

 - Fixed amount or percentage of estate or trust — With these gifts, Emerson Health receives a predetermined amount or percentage of your estate

-- Residual bequest — With a residual bequest, Emerson Hospital receives a specific percentage share or the remainder of your estate after heirs are provided for and all expenses and debts are paid
+- Residual bequest — With a residual bequest, Emerson Health receives a specific percentage share or the remainder of your estate after heirs are provided for and all expenses and debts are paid

 Life income funds

 The following gift vehicles are commonly described as life income funds.
 In each case, the donor makes a transfer of securities, cash or appreciated property to Emerson or a trust.
 In return, the donor — or their designated beneficiary(ies) — receives lifetime income and an income tax charitable deduction.